 The producer must have this notion of how much they are losing, that is, if they have been decapitalizing over the years for insisting on maintaining a crop with low productivity levels.
 Some producers are able to produce high quality coffee and get a higher price for their production, which makes the activity viable.
 However, most producers end up selling their product at the average market price and can barely pay for the costs.

+As an evaluation, the net present value and the internal rate of return were also calculated with different levels of interest rates, since some of the producers obtain financing with subsidized interest rates.
+Rates of 4%, 6%, 8% and 10% were considered.

+The results indicate that the producer can return from 40 sacks per hectare in the manual harvest, and at the levels of 30 and 40 sacks with semi-mechanized harvest, provided that he has subsidized credit.

 4.CONCLUSION

+The results show advantages of the semi-mechanized harvest option.
+At the level of 50 bags per hectare the activity was profitable considering the interest rate of 8%.
 The evaluation shows that costs are above revenue for farmers who produce near or below the state average of productivity.
 Public policies such as subsidized rural credit, for example, only reduce financial costs.
 However, they are not enough for farmers that produce at low productivity levels to obtain profit.
 These producers should invest more, seeking higher levels of productivity and investments in new technologies, technical assistance and mechanization to have a return in the activity.

 ACKNOWLEDGEMENT